-If your child is absent due to illness, and not due to the need to self-isolate due to COVID-19 symptoms in the household, we would not expect them to be working from home.
+If your child is absent due to illness, and not due to the need to self-isolate due to government guidance, we would not expect them to be working from home.
 Once they are well enough to work, we would expect they would return to school.